RethabileModise/CSC2001F/README.md

 _**This projects covered topics on Networking and Operating Systems**__

 ## Build Status
-**Some code provided may have some latencies, especially programs where I have used concurrency.
+Some code provided may have some latencies, especially programs where I have used concurrency